freeCodeCamp/chapter/CONTRIBUTING.md

     app_1     | Listening on http://localhost:5000/graphql

 Once Docker is running:
-* The server will automatically restart anytime you save a _.ts_ or _.js_ file within the _server/_ directory.
+* The server will automatically restart anytime you save a _.ts_ or _.js_ file used by the server.
 * You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`
 * If you, or someone else via a commit, updates _Dockerfile_ or the contents of its build directory, run `docker-compose build` to get the new image.
 Then, run `docker-compose up` to start the container's services.

 Proceed to the **Prepare the Database for Development** step, below.